 Measurement: This measure assesses the performance of associate in arts degree transfer students in the State University System based upon their grade point average.
 The data specifically reflect only those students who completed their entire associate in arts degree program at the college in which they initially enrolled.
-This definition provides for the assessment College Accountability Report, Bureau of each institution on their students ability to perform well in the university system.
-This measure shows the percentage of students who are at or above 2.5 on a 4.0 GPA Scale.
-Explanation: Post-secondary education improves the general education and workforce preparation of Floridians.
+This definition provides for the assessment College Accountability Report, Bureau of each institution on their students' ability to perform well in the university system.